AcutusLabs/translo-cli/README.md

 OPENAI_API_KEY="your openai key here" translo-cli
 ```

-or hide the key in the command with dotenv like thisand create a .env file with the key
+or hide the key in the command with dotenv like this and create a .env file with the key

 ```bash
 dotenv -e .env translo-cli